aircss/aircss.github.io/content/layout/spacing.rst

 Spacing
 #######

+:icon: space.svg
+:summary: Spacing allows to set the outer (margin) and inner (padding) space of
+    an element.

 Spacing allows to set the outer (margin) and inner (padding) space of an element.
 The difference between margin and padding can have a huge impact on the layout despite being invisible to the user.

 Aircss spacing scale is based on the powers of two and provides eight steps.

 Mnemonics
 =========